 If that level of analysis seems like a stretch, on a more straightforward level, the scene still reminds readers—gracefully, in one frame at the top of the page—just how little guidance these kids had from adults in their family and neighborhood (“Saturday Night Fever” was rated “R” for a reason).
 This realization makes the mom’s dialogue at the bottom of the page especially painful to witness.
 Maggie was doing the grownup responsible thing—telling her mother that she saw her father doing something wrong—and she’s forced to apologize for it.
 No wonder she grows into a “bungling” adult, questioning her own instincts and her very identity.

 This level of character background and complexity is what led Pulitzer-prize winning author Junot Diaz to claim in a recent interview on KCRW in Los Angeles that “American fiction is [still] catching up to ‘Love and Rockets.’”
-Yet comics is a different genre than fiction, as the crescendo of the book’s last few pages especially convey.
+Yet comics is a different medium than word-based fiction, as the crescendo of the book’s last few pages especially convey.

 Do they finally reach each other?
 I don’t want to ruin the plot for you, but I do want to emphasize how well comics frames mimic memory and the fragmented way our brains construct our lives and histories.
 I may have had to edit the “adult” language from the frames above, but the language in this book is realistic and sincere, not gratuitous.
 “The Love Bunglers” is comics as literature, pushing the boundaries like James Joyce or Gabriel Garcia Marquez, and resisting the simplest, most satisfying endings for the sake of exploring the looping, sometimes dead-end, but always intense unpredictability of real life.